Libraries are closed on bank holidays.

 Accessibility software: Microsoft magnifier, narrator and on-screen keyboard

 Colour and black and white printing

 All East Riding Libraries are part of the Online Centres Network.
 If you would like to learn more about using computers and touchscreen devices we offer free self-paced online courses.
 Ask at your library for more information.

 Free access to Ancestry.com library edition and Find My Past Yorkshire Collection

 This library participates in the Safe Places scheme

 Large print, audio books on CD, DVDs for children, local studies titles for loan.
 Items can be requested free of charge from other East Riding of Yorkshire libraries.

 Events Mondays Reminiscence.
 Second Monday of the month.
-2 - 3pm *Starting Monday 10 April 2017 Take a trip down memory lane at your local East Riding Library.
+2 to 3pm Take a trip down memory lane at your local East Riding Library.
 Use our great range of memory boxes containing items such as photographs, books and even food packaging to relive the sights and sounds of days gone by.
 Reminiscence is a social group for older people to meet new friends and have fun sharing stories.
 Reminiscence is also proven to be beneficial for those living with Dementia and their carers, and is endorsed by the Alzheimer’s society.

 Chatterbooks.
-For 8 - 11 year olds.
+For 8 to 11 year olds.
 Second Monday of the month.
-4 - 4.30pm Join in our popular reading group for primary school children, to talk about what you are reading, take part in fun activities inspired by the best children's books, and choose new books to take home and read.
+4 to 4.30pm Join in our popular reading group for primary school children, to talk about what you are reading, take part in fun activities inspired by the best children's books, and choose new books to take home and read.
 Did you know, children who read for enjoyment do better at school?